sp00m/bow/README.md

 ### Message

+A Bow *message* is composed by:

+- a *name*, that will be used for the WebSocket event name;
+- a *payload*, that will be used for the WebSocket event content;
-Messages must hold their *audience*, i.e. the tenants they must be dispatched to.
+- and an *audience*, i.e. the tenants the WebSocket event must be dispatched to.

 An audience is composed by *queries*, themselves composed by *predicates*.

 #### Predicate

-A predicate is a key-value pair, where keys are strings and **values only one of the following JSON literals**:
+A *predicate* is a key-value pair, where keys are strings and **values only one of the following JSON literals**:

 - Boolean (`true` or `false`);
 - Number (e.g. `42` or `3.14159`);